Blended Learning: Using digital tools for teaching

 - Anthea Aerts (Educational Advisor)

 You can use a plethora of digital tools to make your teaching more fun, efficient and accessible.
-But when it comes to choosing between videos, quizzes, polls or online discussions, what tool do you choose and why?
+When it comes to choosing between videos, quizzes, polls or online discussions, which tool do you choose and why?

 If you want to know more about how to use digital tools not just as a means of interaction, but also as a means to achieve your learning goals, this is the training you’re looking for.

 Programme - set up

 This module consists of two meetings of two hours each.
 During the first meeting various digital tools and their purposes are presented, along with some theory on how to avoid overloading your students.
 Between the first and second meeting you start working on implementing a tool that fits your learning goal(s).
 During the second meeting you present what you have been working on and receive peer feedback on your design.

 At the end of this training you are able to:

 - List various digital tools and their purposes;

 - Design a part of your education using a digital tool;

 - Describe strategies to use tools that connect with your student population;